hashgraph/hedera-forking/CREATE_TOKEN.md

 #### Token Creation Counter

 HTS emulation should keep an internal counter to track next token address to be created.
-In forking mode, this counter should reemsemble the next token address from the remote network.
+In forking mode, this counter should resemble the next token address from the remote network.
 In non-forking mode, this counter should be `0.0.32`, the first token account created by local node.

 ### Delete Token